Many women may be aware that they should avoid taking Pepto-Bismol during pregnancy, but what about while breastfeeding?

 - elevating the head with pillows or bed risers

-Some heartburn medicines may be safe to use while breastfeeding, including:
+Some heartburn medicines may be safe to use while breastfeeding.
+Talk to your doctor before using over-the-counter medications, including:

 - cimetidine (Tagamet)